romangobrey/gulp-jasmine-phantom-requirejs/README.md

 If you have any specific concerns about upgrading versions of Node or reasons not use `execSync` feel free to open an issue!

-Before you install `gulp-jasmine-phantom` please ensure that you have PhantomJS installed on your machine.
+Before you install `gulp-jasmine-phantom-requirejs` please ensure that you have PhantomJS installed on your machine.
 The plugin assumes that the `phantomjs` binary is available in the PATH and executable from the command line.